Sorry

 A friend of mine once made me start a “sorry jar.”
 Had to put a quarter in every time I said it….

-Kate Larking Says:
+5. Kate Larking on #

 I learned about this “phenomenon” in one of my university classes dealing with business and communication.
 One reason women say sorry a lot to compensate for assertive behaviour and avoid coming off as ‘masculine’ or worse, a bitch.
 The other reason, which, for some reason, I can’t word this early in the morning, is something about needing forgiveness for mistakes or errors (Men don’t do the asking for forgiveness thing, they just assure they will fix whatever problem it is).